dsyer/spring-boot-angular/README.md

 ## Create an Angular App

 The Angular CLI can be used to generate new application scaffolding, as well as other things.
 It's a useful starting point, but you could at this point grab any existing Angular app and put it in the same place.
-We want to work with the Angular app in a subdirectory of `src/main`, just to keep the source code tidy and make it look like a Maven build.
+We want to work with the Angular app in a subdirectory of `src/main`, just to keep the source code tidy and make it look like a regular Maven build.

 Create the app with the CLI and move it to `src/main`: